gopher-lab/gopher-updater/README.md

 ### Docker parameters

-`DOCKERHUB_USER` - User ID to connect to DockerHub
+`DOCKERHUB_USER` - User ID to connect to DockerHub.
+This is mandatory.

-`DOCKERHUB_PASSWORD` - User ID to connect to DockerHub
+`DOCKERHUB_PASSWORD` - User ID to connect to DockerHub.
+This is mandatory.

 `REPO_PATH` - Path to the repo within the DockerHub registry (e.g. `gopher-lab/gopher`).
-There is no default, it is mandatory.
+This is mandatory.

 `SOURCE_PREFIX` - Prefix to the source tag (the tag that CI publishes to).
 The version number in the governance proposal will be appended to this.
 Default is `release-`.

  `TARGET_PREFIX` - Prefix to the tartet tag (the tag that will be created and that Flux knows about).
-There is no default, it is mandatory.
+This is mandatory.

 ### Other parameters

 `POLL_INTERVAL` - How long to wait between Cosmos chain polls, in Golang Duration format.
 The default is `1m`.

+`HTTP_PORT` - The port on which to expose health, metrics, and profiling endpoints.
+Default is `8080`.

+## Observability

+The service exposes several endpoints for monitoring and debugging:

+*   `GET /healthz`: A liveness probe that returns `200 OK` if the service is running.
+*   `GET /readyz`: A readiness probe that returns `200 OK` if the service can connect to both the Cosmos chain and DockerHub.
+Otherwise, it returns `503 Service Unavailable`.
+*   `GET /metrics`: Exposes Prometheus metrics for monitoring.
+*   `GET /debug/pprof/`: Exposes Go's standard profiling endpoints.

 ## Usage